bbauska/Coursera-Bootstrap/readme.md

 places like Git Hub or Bit Bucket for synchronizing your source code from your computer to the online repository.

-This is obviously not a comprehensive tutorial on the Git but we\'ll learn just enough, that of the commands that are necessary for use in this specialization.
+This is obviously not a comprehensive tutorial on the Git but we&apos;ll learn just enough, that of the commands that are necessary for use in this specialization.

-Let\'s now run through a few quick steps to set up Git on your computer.
+Let&apos;s now run through a few quick steps to set up Git on your computer.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!------------------------------------ 12. git-scm.com (13) -------------------------------------->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->